ShayanPersonal/website-source/content/project/denoising.md

 title = "Denoising CNN for Realtime Path Tracing"

 # Project summary to display on homepage.
-summary = "A convolutional neural network for denoising incomplete path tracing renders using Feature Pyrimad Networks."
+summary = "A convolutional neural network for denoising incomplete path tracing renders using Feature Pyramid Networks."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "noisy_trace.png"